bloveless/s3-backup-restore/README.md

 ```

 Note that the above snippet shows that the schedule is disabled (ENABLE_SCHEDULE="false") since this init container will
-be used only for restoring data before the container which uses the public-data pvc starts.
+be used only for restoring data before the container which uses the public-files volume mount.

 ```yaml
       containers: